isomerpages/nlb-biblioasia/_apr-to-jun-2013/Writing to Print: The Shifting Roles of Malay Scribes in the 19th Century.md

 Braginsky, V.I.
 (2002).
 Malay scribes on their craft and audience (with special reference to the description of the reading assembly by Safirin bin Usman Fadli). _Indonesia and the Malay World, 30_ (86), 37–61.
 Retrieved from Taylor &amp; Francis Online website.

 Gallop, A.T.
 (1990).
-Early malay printing: An introduction to the British Library collection. _Journal of Malayan Branch of the Royal Asiatic Society, 63_ (1) (258), 85–124, pp. 97–98.
+Early Malay printing: An introduction to the British Library collection. _Journal of Malayan Branch of the Royal Asiatic Society, 63_ (1) (258), 85–124, pp. 97–98.
 Retrieved from JSTOR via NLB’s [eResources](https://eresources.nlb.gov.sg/main/) website.

 Proudfoot, I. (1997).
 Mass producing Houri’s moles or aesthetics and choice of technology in early Muslim book printing.
 In P.G.
 Riddell &amp; T. Street (Eds.). _Islam: Essays in scripture, thought and society: A festschrift in honour of Anthony H. Johns_.
 Leiden: Brill.
 (Not available in NLB holdings)